hbc/Intro-to-Unix/lessons/03_loops_and_scripts.md

 	$ cd unix_workshop
 	$ nano listing.sh

+> If you have not already done so, login to Orchestra and start an interactive session using `bsub -Is -q interactive bash`.

 Then type in the following lines in the `listing.sh` file:

 	echo "Your current working directory is:"